By Microsoft

 Microsoft Teams

-Microsoft Teams is a challenged business app that is free with in-app purchases.
-With a 4.7/5 rating from 11.9M reviews, it faces significant user friction.
-Users particularly appreciate utility for remote learning/work, though login and authentication issues remains a common concern.
+Microsoft Teams is an established business app that is free with in-app purchases.
+With a 4.7/5 rating from 11.9M reviews, it shows polarized user reception.

 What is Microsoft Teams?